SWC-OSG-Workshop/general/novice/DHTC/06-dagman.md

 We see two runing jobs.
 One is the dagman job which manages the execution of NAMD jobs.
 The other is the actual NAMD execution "namd_run_dag0.sh".

+The example described above has  simple inter relation among the jobs.
+DAGMan is capable of dealing with the acyclic graph jobs with complex inter relations.
+Also DAGMan can help with the resubmission of uncompleted portions of a DAG, when one or more nodes result in failure.
+Also  several dags can be combined into a single dag.